NStevano1/EWeekly/CONTRIBUTING.md

   and we'll be happy to help.

 ## CDS Contributions
-To contribute content edits, blog posts, or bugfixes, create a branch from `master` and submit a pull request.
+To contribute content edits, blog posts, or bugfixes, create a branch from `main` and submit a pull request.
 A member of the development team will review your changes, and once approved, will merge and deploy.

 ## Branches and Deployment
-`master` branch is protected and should be the target for all pull requests.
+`main` branch is protected and should be the target for all pull requests.